avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 #### Step 3: Revisiting collecting twitter data

-I want to collect enough data for each month so that I can analyze the tweet data throughout the presidential campaign, rather than for just the month of June 2020.
+I want to collect enough data for each month so that I can analyze the tweet data throughout the presidential campaign.
 Within the Twarc documentation they describe applying certain filters such as:

 ```
 twarc search blacklivesmatter \